kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

                        V
                +----------------+
                |                |   Provider has signaled the
-               |  Provisioned   |   end of the provisioning
+               |  Provisioned   |   infrastructure is ready
                |                |
                +----------------+
 ```
 Figure 2.
 Cluster State transitions

-### User Stories [optional]
+### User Stories

-#### As an infrastructure provider author, I would like to take advantage of the Kubernetes API to provide validation for provider-specific data needed to provision a machine.
+#### As an infrastructure provider author, I would like to take advantage of the Kubernetes API to provide validation for provider-specific data needed to provision a cluster infrastructure.

-#### As an infrastructure provider author, I would like to build a controller to manage provisioning machines using tools of my own choosing.
+#### As an infrastructure provider author, I would like to build a controller to manage provisioning cluster infrastructure using tools of my own choosing.

 #### As an infrastructure provider author, I would like to build a controller to manage provisioning clusters without being restricted to a CRUD API.

-### Implementation Details/Notes/Constraints [optional]
+### Implementation Details/Notes/Constraints

 #### Role of Cluster Controller
 The Cluster Controller should be the only controller having write permissions to the Cluster objects.
 Its main responsibility is to